o-p-n/deployer/README.md

 ### Dependencies

-Using `o-p-n-deployer` requires the following to be installed and available in your `$PATH`:
+Using `o-p-n.deployer` requires the following to be installed and available in your `$PATH`:

 - [`kubectl`](https://kubectl.docs.kubernetes.io/) (>= 1.19)
 - [`sops`](https://github.com/getsops/sops) (>= 3.8)

-Optionally, the following could be useful (but are not required nor used by `o-p-n-deployer`):
+Optionally, the following could be useful (but are not required nor used by `o-p-n.deployer`):

 - [`age`](https://age-encryption.org/) (>= 1.1) (specifically `age-keygen` for generating encryption keys)

 ### Resource Structure

-For components, `o-p-n-deployer` expects [Kustomize](https://kustomize.io/) directories within following directory structures:
+For components, `o-p-n.deployer` expects [Kustomize](https://kustomize.io/) directories within following directory structures:

 ```
 < app/component >